 • Understand how first-time online shoppers behave, so merchants can earmark and monitor their transactions while still maintaining good approval rates.

 After listening to this episode, you'll be able to walk away with tangible steps to keep your emergent customers engaged and loyal to your enterprise brands.
-But before we get into today's episode, I invite you to reclaim our sales 2021 consumer behavior analysis to unlock powerful insights about global consumer behavior.
+But before we get into today's episode, I invite you to reclaim our state of consumer behavior analysis to unlock powerful insights about global consumer behavior and attitudes.
 You can access the report using the link in the show notes or visit us at Clear.Sale.

 Now let's dive in.